 Before you register for the Soft Drinks Industry Levy, you need to know if the drinks you produce, package, own the brand of, or bring into the UK are liable for the levy.
-If they’re not, you don’t need to register.
+If they’re not, you do not need to register.

-If you only dispense drinks into a cup, glass or take away cup, you’re not classed as a packager and don’t need to pay the levy.
+If you only dispense drinks into a cup, glass or take away cup, you’re not classed as a packager and do not need to pay the levy.

 Drinks that are liable for the levy